 -What do they like most about the coach and teammates?

 Participating in sports was definitely a game changer for me.
-However, your child might be different.
+I made friends and built a high level of confidencec in myself.
+However, your child might be different in the sense that other activities are more beneficial.
 They may have other interests that can also help reduce their shyness such as participating in art or music classes.
 It may take a few times to figure out what is working, but it will happen!

 Findlay, L. C., & Coplan, R. J. (2008).
 Come out and Play: Shyness in Childhood and the Benefits of Organized Sports Participation.
 Canadian Journal of Behavioural Science, 40, 153-161.